President's Choice: Growth

 By 1990, the number of PC products had reached 500.
 Meantime, Dave Nichol's Insider's Report, which, according to an A.C.
 Neilson survey, was read by 59% of Ontario households, had become almost exclusively devoted to the promotion of PC, which now represented $1.5 billion in sales, or 20% of Loblaw's annual revenue.

-Nichol continued to pursue product categories where he felt PC could make further inroads.
-The lucrative cola market was one such area where PC had had only limited success.
-In 1991, Nichol relaunched PC Cola with a reformulated version of RC Cola, and sales jumped 71%.
-In Loblaw's pursuit of national brands, PC Cola was repackaged in red and white similar to Coca-Cola.
+Nichol continued to pursue product categories where he felt PC could make alternatives to Coca-Cola.
 Years later, the 2004 launch of PC New Wave Cola featured blue and white packaging, with a "Join the New Wave Generation" ad campaign "calling all Pepsi Cola Fans" to switch brands.

 In November 1991, Too Good To Be True! was launched, with 50 healthful low-fat products.
 "Dave Nichol’s Barbecue Secrets" video, on outdoor cooking with PC products, sold some 55,000 copies.

 Throughout Nichol's association with PC, his own palate played a major part in product development.
 One newspaper report said, "Dave's taste buds decree major business decisions."
 The Loblaw test kitchen, next door to Nichol's office in central Toronto, served as crucible for product acceptance or rejection:

 Nichol is stepping through his daily paces in Loblaw's airy, white test kitchen.
 Seven product-development staff hover watchfully.
 He forks a small sample of what appears to be chilli with meat into his mouth.
 The room falls silent.
 He closes his eyes.
 He swallows.
 He nods his head.
 The tension breaks.
 Dave likes it ...
 This is market research, Dave Nichol style.
 No focus groups.
 No marketing surveys.
 If the president of Loblaw International Merchants, the product-development arm of Loblaw Companies Ltd., likes the taste, it's in.